lsst-epo/investigations-client/README.md

 At the top level of the app directory is a `[locale]` wildcard folder which will match the first URI segment to determine the locale.

 The default locale's key is not shown in the URI, this function along with other locale detection and routing is managed by the `next-intl` package's [middleware](https://next-intl-docs.vercel.app/docs/next-13/middleware).
+The middleware will save the current locale to a cookie named `NEXT_LOCALE`

 Example: